Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 47. Spyware

-Spyware is malicious software meant to gather private data from a victim's computer.
+Spyware is malicious software that gathers private data from a victim's computer.
 Passwords, credit card numbers, and other private information fall under this category.

 48. Social Engineering